 (b) Each publication shall specify the date on which the published provisions become effective.
 The dates may be different for different provisions, provided that no provision may be declared effective prior to its publication in the Gazette.

-(4) [Conflict with the Agreement, the Protocol or These Regulations] In the case of conflict between, on the one hand, any provision of the Administrative Instructions and, on the other hand any provision of the Agreement, the Protocol or these Regulations, the latter shall prevail.
+(4) [Conflict With the Protocol or These Regulations] In the case of conflict between, on the one hand, any provision of the Administrative Instructions and, on the other hand any provision of the Protocol or these Regulations, the latter shall prevail.

 SCHEDULE OF FEES